antonilol/mc_multimeter/README.md

 Download the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files) if you don't have it already.
 Put it in your mods folder.

-Go to [Releases](https://github.com/antonilol/mc_multimeter/releases) and download the latest release.
+Go to [Releases](https://github.com/antonilol/mc_multimeter/releases) (or compile it, see below) and download the latest release.
 Also put it in your mods folder.

 The `mods` folder can be found in [.minecraft](https://minecraft.fandom.com/wiki/.minecraft#Locating_.minecraft).
 If not, create it.

 Start Minecraft and open a world or join a server.

+With the command `/multimeter probe add <x> <y> <z>` you add a probe to a piece of redstone dust (or any other block that has a `power` or `powered` property.

+A new window will open showing a nice graph of the redstone power.

+`/multimeter probe` is also available as `/probe`.

+For all commands start typing `/multimeter` and completions will show up.

-TODO more text here
+[//]: # (Comment: TODO more text here)

 ## Compiling